slinkp/recurse-S223/notes.md

 since I didn't remember much about them. https://leetcode.com/problems/implement-trie-prefix-tree/

-## Other
+## ChucK polyphony

+Putting this thing to bed - I recorded a demo video of the ADSR problem so I can have something to drop into the blog post with actual audio.

+I might want to re-record shorter ones with less narration.
+At least I figured out how to record both system output and microphone with blackhole + monosnap.
+Hard to get the levels right though, need to really crank my voice volume.

-Unsure what to do with my ChucK code; did some easy cleanup and made my Python script easier to use w/o editing by dropping in Argparse.
+Also hacked on the little Python note-generating script to make it easier to use w/o editing by dropping in some arguments.
+As usual Argparse is nice to work with.
+It's now actually getting fun to listen to running this script.

 # Thurs Aug 31